Garden waste

 How much garden waste has been collected so far?

-Each year, residents in Amber Valley help the council collect around 4,500 to 5,000 tonnes of garden waste.
+Each year, residents in Amber Valley help the council collect the below tonnage of garden waste, this information can also be viewed on a chart.

 Thank you for supporting this service!